 Is there always a pattern of sensory sensitivity in autism?

 Interestingly, despite there being a lot of attention on sensory sensitivity in autism, the research gives a mix of sensory patterns.
-Results show that there is no clear pattern of responses to sensory information.
-Different studies have given different results but most find that there is a mixed sensory profile of children and adults with Autism.
+Results show that there is no clear pattern of responses in autism to sensory information.
+Different studies have given different results but most find that there is a mixed sensory profile in autism.

 This is a good reminder that every person with autism is an individual.
 Whilst some brains are more sensitive, others could be slower to respond to sensory inputs and others might seek out more sensory inputs.
 There can also be differences with each sense.
 One common finding in all studies is auditory sensitivity, or sensitivity to sounds.
 I see this clinically too.
 Touch sensitivity is also frequently reported.

 What might ASD and sensory processing challenges look like functionally day to day?

-On a typical day, as the videos demonstrate, there are so many different sensory inputs that our brains need to process.
+On a typical day, as the videos show, there are many different sensory inputs that our brains need to process.
 The brain needs to decide whether to respond or to ignore.
 The world is full of noises, so, if you’re sensitive to noise then sirens, clocks ticking, loud vehicles, dogs barking, music class, playground noises, vacuum cleaners and hand dryers might be an issue.
-It is also full of things to look at and smell, which can prove very distracting if you are more sensitive to visual inputs or smells.
+It is also full of things to look at and smell.
+This can prove very distracting if you are more sensitive to visual inputs or smells.

 Our touch sense is constantly working.
 Difficulties might occur with clothing fabrics, shoes and socks, haircuts, hair brushing or washing, teeth brushing, messy play and food textures for those who are sensitive to touch.
 If processing is slower it will take longer to respond to messages from the touch system.